DavidLXu/DavidLXu.github.io/_posts/2026-06-19-blog-post-toporetarget-paper-notes.md

 ## Where RL Fits

 The RL part should be read as a tracking layer on top of the retargeted reference.
-TopoRetarget first produces \\(q_t^{r,*}\\) and object-aligned references; then a PPO controller learns to track them.
+TopoRetarget first produces \\(q_t^{r,\ast}\\) and object-aligned references; then a PPO controller learns to track them.

 The policy uses residual joint-position control: